Long gone are the days where you need to call the cable guy and set an appointment to have your satellite dish or cable box installed.

 In some cases, Hulu offers promotions, like many of these streaming services, which could save you even more or even include a freebie, so be sure to see if you can save when signing up.

 In the end, if you don’t mind watching just on-demand programming, then it’s best to budget $7.99 with limited commercials or $39.99+ a month in the case you do want live TV programming.

 - Website: Hulu

-DirecTV Now, much like the satellite option without the satellite, of course, is a streaming-only option and offers quite a few packages.
-And, while DirecTV Now used to be a fantastic option, they recently changed their channel programming in 2019 and increased the prices quite a bit.
+DirecTV Stream, much like the satellite option without the satellite, of course, is a streaming-only option and offers quite a few packages.
+And, while DirecTV Stream used to be a fantastic option, they recently changed their channel programming in 2019 and increased the prices quite a bit.

-The company focuses on two main plans, its Plus, and Max channel lineup, but you can also choose from a variety of other channel packages which I list below as well.
+The company focuses on two main plans, its Ultimate, and Premier channel lineup, but you can also choose from a variety of other channel packages which I list below as well.